mapteb/new-approach-to-angular-development/README.md

 2. The architecture of the approach enables producing Angular code that follows clean code guidelines.
 3. The approach does not allow state transitions by clicking the browser Back button or by modifying the URL.
 This feature would be of interest to critical applications like financial/banking applications.
 4. The approach provides a framework and a usage template which makes it easy to develop Angular applications.
+5. The state transitions list simplifies writing unit tests and also serves as a check list for test cases.